TadasBaltrusaitis/CLM-framework/Readme.txt

 	3rdParty - place for 3rd party libraries
-		boost - prepackaged relevant parts of the boost library Eigen- prepackaged Eigen library used for some matrix computations OpenCV - prepackaged OpenCV 2.4.0 library that is used extensively internally to provide support for basic computer vision functionallity

-./exe - the runner and executables that show how to use the libraries for facial expression and head pose tracking, these best demonstrate how to use the libraries
+		boost - prepackaged relevant parts of the boost library Eigen- prepackaged Eigen library used for some matrix computations OpenCV - prepackaged OpenCV 2.4.9 library that is used extensively internally to provide support for basic computer vision functionallity dlib - a header only dlib library (includes the face detector used for in-the-wild images) ./exe - the runner and executables that show how to use the libraries for facial expression and head pose tracking, these best demonstrate how to use the libraries
 	SimpleCLM/ - running clm, clnf or clm-z if depth is supplied, alternatively running CLNF and CLM from a connected webcam SimpleCLMImg/ - running clm or clm-z on a images, individual or in a folder